-This proposed amendment to the Land Use Ordinance would correct what we believe was an error made in 2009.
-As written the ordinance allows mixed uses in the commercial zone if the commercial use is on the upper floor. the proposed text is shown in red with an underline and revised or removed language is shown in red with a strikethrough.
+DESCRIPTION: This proposed amendment to the Land Use Ordinance would correct what we believe was an error made in 2009.
+As written the ordinance allows mixed uses in the commercial zone if the commercial use is on the upper floor.

-LUO Article 4 - District Regulations F.2.G.
+LUO Article 4 - District Regulations

+F.2.G.
 Permitted Uses

 Mixed-use buildings provided the upperlower floor contains only commercial uses.
 The upper floors may contain dwelling units or commercial uses.
 As used in this subparagraph (h), the term "commercial uses" means any of the uses listed in subparagraphs (a) through (f) above.
-[Amended 06/02/09, 2020]
+[Amended 06/02/09, 2021]